ramonarellano/signering-docs/source/client-integration/install-client.rst

         The client is available via `Nuget <https://www.nuget.org/packages?q=signature.api.client>`_.

         The library has several packages with the prefix :code:`Digipost.Signature.Api.Client`.
 If you are using the portal cases, use :code:`Digipost.Signature.Api.Client.Portal`, and for direct cases, use :code:`Digipost.Signature.Api.Client.Direct`.
+        If you want to download signed documents from the archive, use :code:`Digipost.Signature.Api.Client.Archive`.

     ..  group-tab:: Java